-The Magic Pet Gate for Dogs and Cats is made of a durable mesh, so your cat can still feel like part of the action without having to look through metal bars.
+The Naman Magic Pet Gate for Dogs and Cats is made of a strong nylon mesh and metal tube frame, so your cat can still feel like part of the action without having to look through metal bars.
 The mesh is strong enough to withstand cat claws.
-It measures 44.7 inches wide by 30.3 inches high, so it can discourage your cat from trying to jump it.
-It also fits most typical doorways.
-No tools are required for setup, and when you don’t need it, you can fold up the gate for easy storage.
-The gate comes with two stretchable poles, eight sticky hooks, and the woven fabric.
-The hooks stick best on a dry, smooth surface, and this gate is suitable for use in doorways, stairwells, and between walls.
+It measures approximately 39 by 32 inches, so it can discourage your cat from trying to jump it.
+It also fits most typical doorways and hallways.
+Pick a place for the cat gate and set it by drilling four holes in the wall.
+Use the rubber plugs to fix the pipe clips with screws.
+It easily swings open and closed for the humans of the house, while staying locked for your feline friend.

 Safety 1st Eco-Friendly Nature Next Bamboo Gate